mosahosseini/C_tutorials/Lesson5-Pointer_and_dinamic_memory_allocation/Pointers and Dynamic Memory Allocation.md

 // output: [[0,1],[1,2],[2,3]]
 ```

-### 1.4.2.2 Double Pointer For Modification Outside A Function.
+**Double Pointer For Modification Outside A Function**
-Sometimes you might want to modify a data structure outside a function.
-The problem is that if you send a pointer to an object into a function modyfying the pointer the object inside the function will not effect the object outside the function.This is because every time you send a pointer in a function it will create a copy of it and modfying the copy will not effect the object outside the function.
+Sometimes you might want to modify a pointer (Like allocate memory to a pointer) in a locale function but you want to changes happens even outside the function.
+If you send a pointer to a function and allocate memory to it inside the locale function, the allocated memory will be only local and are not assessible outside the locale function.This is because every time you send a pointer in a function it will create a local copy of it and modfying the copy will not effect the original pointer.
 Simply if we modify an objects pointer inside a function the changes will not reflect outside the function.
+Let's look att an example:

 ```c
 // Function to modify a pointer